Satellite image of tropical cyclone

 How to gauge the potential market impact of each of our top-10 risks?
 We have identified three key “scenario variables” for each – or assets that we believe would be most sensitive to a realization of that risk.
 The chart below shows the direction of our assumed price impact.

-Geopolitical risk Asset Direction of assumed price impact
+Risk Asset Direction of assumed price impact

 U.S.-China strategic competition Taiwanese dollar Downwards arrow

-Taiwanese equities Downwards arrow
+Taiwanese equities Upwards arrow

-China high yield Downwards arrow
+China high yield Upwards arrow

 Russia-NATO conflict Russian equities Downwards arrow